Shelley Winters: 1970–1999: Later roles

 Her final performances included Touch of a Stranger (1990), Stepping Out (1991) with Liza Minnelli, Weep No More, My Lady (1992), The Pickle (1993) for Mazursky, and The Silence of the Hams (1994).
 Later audiences knew her primarily for her autobiographies and for her television work, in which she usually played a humorous parody of her public persona.
 In a recurring role in the 1990s, Winters played the title character's grandmother on the sitcom Roseanne.
 Her final film roles were supporting ones: She played a restaurant owner and mother of an overweight cook in Heavy (1995) with Liv Tyler and Debbie Harry for James Mangold; an aristocrat in The Portrait of a Lady (1996), starring Nicole Kidman and John Malkovich; and an embittered nursing home administrator in 1999's Gideon.
 She was in comedies such as Backfire!
 (1995), Jury Duty (1995), and Mrs. Munck (1995) as well as Raging Angels (1995).
 Winters made an appearance at the 1998 Academy Awards telecast, which featured a tribute to Oscar winners past and present.

 The Associated Press reported: "During her 50 years as a widely known personality, Winters was rarely out of the news.
 Her stormy marriages, her romances with famous stars, her forays into politics and feminist causes kept her name before the public.
 She delighted in giving provocative interviews and seemed to have an opinion on everything."
 That led to a second career as a writer.
+Winters became a best-selling author with her memoirs, Shelley, Also Known as Shirley (1980), Shelley II: The Middle of My Century (1989) and Shelley Winters: Best of Times, Worst of Times(1990).
+In these books she chronicled her life and career, as well as intimate relationships with such Hollywood legends as Errol Flynn, Burt Lancaster, William Holden and Sean Connery.
 Though not a conventional beauty, she claimed that her acting, wit, and chutzpah gave her a sex life to rival Monroe's.
 Her claimed partners included William Holden, Sean Connery, Burt Lancaster, Errol Flynn, and Marlon Brando.

+Honors

+For her contributions to motion pictures, Winters has a star on the Hollywood Walk of Fame, at 1752 Vine Street.

+She received the Lifetime Achievement Award at the 1998 Hollywood Film Festival, commenting “this award is bigger than the Oscars!
+It’s about time Hollywood started to pay less attention to … violence, and more attention to human beings and relationships.”